zsparal/api-documentation/source/connect/onboarding.rst

 Now that you have registered your OAuth app, you can implement the basic OAuth authorization flow.
 This is necessary because you will have to ask your user permission to control their Mollie onboarding.

-Again, if you are unfamiliar with OAuth, please refer to the :doc:`Getting started guide </connect/getting-started>` for more details on the authorization flow.
+Again, if you are unfamiliar with OAuth, see the :doc:`Getting started guide </connect/getting-started>` for more details on the authorization flow.

 To onboard customers, you commonly need these three permissions: